Germany has a remarkably low coronavirus death rate — thanks largely to mass testing, but also culture, luck, and an impressive healthcare system

 - Germany’s death rate from the coronavirus is substantially lower than that seen in Italy, Spain, and the UK.

-- This is because Germany is testing as many as 120,000 people a week, meaning the number of cases keeps rising while the number of deaths trickle in slowly.
+- This is because Germany is testing as many as 120,000 people a week, identifying many milder cases that don’t end in death.

 - Germany is also in an early stage of its outbreak, has excellent intensive care facilities, a young average age of infection, and a severe lockdown in place.